WHAT YOU NEED TO KNOW ABOUT NOTICE PERIODS IN GERMANY

 How Do Long Notice Periods Benefit Everyone?

-Long notice periods are mutually beneficial to both the employer and employee.
+Long notice periods are mutually beneficial to both the employer and the employee.

 Benefits for companies include: